‘Do Not Drive’: Chrysler, Dodge owners urged to repair vehicles following another airbag-related fatality - NewsBreak

 Fiat Chrysler’s latest “Do Not Drive” warning concerns around 276,000 vehicles, including 2005-2010 Dodge Magnums, Chargers and Challengers, and Chrysler 300 sedans of the same model years.
 Owners of these vehicles are encouraged to check if their cars’ Takata airbags are included in the recall and to call 833-585-0144 to schedule tows and repairs free of charge.

 Those with vehicles containing the recalled Takata airbags are also urged not to drive the cars until repairs are made.
-Fiat Chrysler Automobiles is also offering to provide transportation to and from its service centers for affected drivers.What is a hybrid car and how do hybrid cars work?
+Fiat Chrysler Automobiles is also offering to provide transportation to and from its service centers for affected drivers.AAA: Dangerous driving behaviors on the rise

 Fiat Chrysler Automobiles had initially issued its “Do Not Drive” warning in November, after two people were killed in separate accidents involving 2010 Dodge Chargers with defective Takata airbags.
 The recalled airbags can deteriorate over time, the NHTSA explained, especially when exposed to high heat and humidity.